Exclusive: Netanyahu says don't get 'hung up' on peace with Palestinians first - Local News 8

 Analysts say the Abraham Accords have also done little to moderate Israel’s position on the Palestinians.
 When asked what concession Israel would grant Palestinian territories, Netanyahu responded: “Well, I’m certainly willing to have them have all the powers that they need to govern themselves.
 But none of the powers that could threaten (us) and this means that Israel should have the overriding security responsibility.”

-His comments come more than a month after Netanyahu’s dramatic comeback as Israeli prime minister late last year.
-But his government — which has been described as the most right-wing in the country’s history — has already faced internal tensions and widespread public protests.
+The wide-ranging interview touched on concerns about Netanyahu’s cabinet, described as the most far right and religious in the country’s history, which has already faced internal tensions and widespread public protests.

 Netanyahu’s governing coalition relies on the support of a number of nationalist political figures once consigned to the fringes of Israeli politics.

+Netanyahu told Tapper that he believed the changes would “make democracy stronger.”

-Ongoing demonstrations against Netanyahu’s government and its planned judicial reforms have drawn tens of thousands of Israelis to the country’s streets in January.
+His country has seen ongoing demonstrations against judicial reforms, drawing tens of thousands of Israelis to the streets in January.

-Netanyahu met with US Secretary of State Antony Blinken on Monday during a planned visit that came amid spiraling tensions in the occupied West Bank and Jerusalem.

-The Israeli prime minister emphasized in a joint appearance with Blinken on Monday that Israel was a “strong democracy,” that Iran must not acquire nuclear weapons, and that broader regional accords would help lead to Israeli-Palestinian peace.

 The-CNN-Wire